 A seventh edition claimed to secure a condensed and accurate account of every place in the kingdom that held a civil or ecclesiastical jurisdiction.
-Summarising historic connections adds statistical interest, with strict alphabetical listing showing all places under their proper name, and any distinguishing epithet.
+Summarising just these historic Workhouse Union connections adds statistics beyond Hucknall-under-Huthwaite, with strict alphabetical listing showing all places under their proper name, and any distinguishing epithet.
 The entire publication is found online through the British History site.
-Viewing entry just for Hucknall-under-Huthwaite unfortunately offered no new information, but identifying and extracting the following list of areas all related under the Workhouse Union of Mansfield aims at expanding local interests.
+Viewing entry just for Hucknall-under-Huthwaite unfortunately offered no new information, but identifying and extracting the following list of areas all related under the Workhouse Union of Mansfield does aid local historic understandings.

 MANSFIELD (St. Peter), a market-town and parish, and the head of a union, in the N. division of the wapentake of Broxtow and of the county of Nottingham, 14 miles (N. by W.) from Nottingham, and 138 (N. N. W.) from London; containing, with the hamlet of Pleasley-hill, 9788 inhabitants.
 The name of this place, anciently written Maunsfield, is derived from its situation on the small river Mann or Maun, which rises about three miles westward.
 The town is of great antiquity: it is supposed to have been of British or Roman origin; and during the heptarchy was a temporary residence of the Mercian kings, for the convenience of hunting in the Royal Forest of Sherwood.
 In the reigns of Edward the Confessor, William the Conqueror, and William Rufus, it was a royal demesne, and the place so continued till the time of Elizabeth, except that, in the reign of Henry VIII., it was, with other manors, held for a time by the Duke of Norfolk: it was ultimately granted away, by letters-patent, in the 44th of Elizabeth.
 Until the year 1715, the courts for the Forest of Sherwood, a district celebrated in ballad story as the scene of the exploits of the renowned archer, Robin Hood, and his band of freebooters, were held at Mansfield.